adamrossbenton/minotaur_fe/readme.md

 Prices are not listed for beers/wines, but the set of booleans allows for a small binary tree to distinguish between draught beer, bottled/canned beer, red wine, and white wine.

 ### Technologies Used
-- Ruby/Rails
+- Ruby/Rails (backend)
-- JS/Node/ReactJS
+- JS/Node/ReactJS (frontend)
-- CSS/Bootstrap
+- CSS/Bootstrap (make it look pretty)
-- Heroku/Netlify
+- Heroku/Netlify (host that boy)
-- Github
+- Github (so I can keep my code somehwat organized)